Courtland Smith

 Courtland Smith (March 7, 1884 – August 9, 1970) was an American film executive who was also assistant postmaster general of the United States and president of the American Press Association, which was founded by his father in 1882.

 Early life

 Smith was born on March 7, 1884.
 He was a son of Maj.
 Orlando Jay Smith (1842–1908) and Evelyn Virginia (née Berry) Smith (1861–1944).
 Among his siblings was Evelyn Woodford Smith Hodge and Mabel Follin Smith Monks.
 His father founded the American Press Association, a syndicate for country newspapers, in 1882.

-Smith attended the University of Wisconsin.
+Smith graduated from the University of Wisconsin–Madison in 1907.

 Career

 In 1921, while president of the American Press Association and after actively and successfully supporting Warren G. Harding in his bid for the presidency, Smith relocated to Washington, D.C. to begin work as assistant postmaster-general for postal savings under the postmaster general, Will H. Hays.
 In the following year, however, he resigned to become vice president and secretary under Hays (who was peripherally involved in the Teapot Dome scandal) as president of the newly formed Motion Picture Producers and Distributors of America.

 An innovator in early sound newsreels, Smith became vice president of Fox Film Corporation, managing the Fox interests in the East and being general manager of the Fox-Case Corporation.
 He also helped to establish the Fox Movietone News, an early sound newsreel, and Newsreel Theater, which showed documentary sound shorts, and produced short sound subjects with Robert Benchley, Beatrice Lillie and Gertrude Lawrence.
 In the 1930s, he helped to establish the Trans‐Lux Theaters before becoming president of Pathé News, Inc., which he grew throughout the world.